-Start by chopping all the veggies – the smaller the better.
+Start by chopping all the vegeatbles – the smaller the better.
 That way they really melt into the sauce (which is important because I hate big hunks of cooked carrots!)

-Once the prep work is done, heat 1 Tablespoon vegetable oil in a large Dutch oven or soup pot then add 1 teaspoon each dried thyme and rosemary.
+Once the prep work is done, heat vegetable oil in a large Dutch oven or soup pot over medium heat then add dried thyme and rosemary.
 Let the herbs saute for about 30 seconds.

-Next add all your chopped veggies, season with salt and pepper, then saute until browned and very tender, about 10 minutes.
-The key to this dish, Ben says, is take everything slow.
-No rushing allowed, so like, literally the anti-me. :) Once the veggies are tender, add 8oz sliced mushrooms then saute until tender, another 5-7 minutes.
+Next add all the chopped vegetables to the pot, season with salt and pepper, then saute until the vegetables are very tender, about 10 minutes.
+Next add sliced mushrooms then saute until they’re tender, another 5-7 minutes.

-Now add 1-1/2lbs stew meat chopped into bite sized pieces.
+Now add stew meat cut into bite-sized pieces.
 Season with LOTS of salt and pepper and a dash of red pepper flakes then brown the meat, about 8-10 minutes.

-Next, whisk together 3 Tablespoons melted butter with 3 Tablespoons gluten-free (we like brown or white rice flour) or all-purpose flour in a small dish.
+Meanwhile, whisk together melted butter and gluten-free flour or all-purpose flour in a small dish.
 Add to the Dutch oven then stir to coat the meat and cook for 1 minute.
+This mixture will give the Beef Stew a bit of glossiness, richness, and thickness.
+It is a must-have for delicious, thick Beef Stew!

-Almost done!
-Stream in 32oz gluten-free beef broth then turn the heat to high and bring the stew to a boil.
+Finally, stream in gluten-free beef broth or stock then turn the heat to high and bring the stew to a boil.

-Finally, pop in 2 bay leaves then place a lid on top, turn the heat down to medium-low, and then simmer for 2 hours, stirring occasionally.
-Your kitchen will be smelling Heavenly!
+Pop in 2 bay leaves then place a lid on top, turn the heat down to medium-low, and simmer for 2 hours, stirring occasionally.

-After two hours, take the lid off then simmer low and slow for another 1-1/2 hours, or until the beef is tender and sauce is very thick.
-Again, were going for a gravy-ish consistency, not soup!
-Add 1 cup peas then cook for 2 minutes.
+After two hours, take the lid off then simmer low and slow for another 1-1/2 hours, or until the beef is tender and the sauce is very thick.
+Again, we’re going for a gravy-ish consistency.
+Last step for the Beef Stew is to add frozen peas then cook for 2 minutes.

 About 45 minutes before the stew is done, make a batch of mashed potatoes, which is what Ben always serves his stew over (you could also serve it with egg noodles or gnocchi.)
 He whips his potatoes with milk, butter, salt, and a dollop of sour cream – a unique addition that I had never tasted before.
 It totally makes the mashed potatoes though – try it sometime!